Weiss v. United States: Decision

 A unanimous Supreme Court ruled against Weiss, holding the method of appointment of the military judge was constitutional.
 The Court began by ruling that military judges are officers of the United States because they exercise significant authority under the laws of the United States and, therefore, must be appointed in conformity with the Appointments Clause.
 However, all military judges, as military officers, are appointed by the President and confirmed the Senate.
-Weiss argued that, prior, to assuming duties as a military judge, the military officer had to be reappointed.
+Weiss argued that prior to assuming duties as a military judge, the military officer had to be reappointed.
 The Court rejected this argument, holding that military officers may be assigned to different duties within the military without running afoul of the Appointments Clause as long as the new assignment is germane to the office for which they were originally appointed.
-As all military officer have a duty to exercise control over the armed forces, serving a military judge was germane.
+As all military officers have a duty to exercise control over the armed forces, serving as a military judge was germane.